intel/terraform-intel-azure-windows-vm/examples/azure-windows-tdx-vm-existing-network/README.md

 # Intel® Optimized Cloud Modules for Terraform

-© Copyright 2025, Intel Corporation
+© Copyright 2026, Intel Corporation

 ## Terraform Intel Azure Windows TDX VM
 This example creates an Azure Virtual Machine on Intel 5th Generation with Emerald Rapids processors featuring Intel Trusted Domain Extensions (TDX) using "2022-Datacenter-g2" # Generation 2 SKU on Windows VM.
-Thse TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.
+These TDX Intel Confidential Computing VMs are hardned from the cloud virtualized environment by denying the hypervisor, other host management code and administrators access to the VM memory and state.

 The virtual machine is created on Intel Sapphire Rapids Standard_DC2es_v6 by default.